 Depending on the duration of diarrhea, it can be divided into:

 - Acute diarrhea which lasts less than three weeks.

 - Chronic diarrhea which lasts more than three weeks.

 It is not that important to differentiate between different types of diarrhea depending on the underlying mechanism but it is very important to differentiate between acute and chronic diarrhea; as the causes and plan of management are totally different.

 What are the Medications and Remedies of Diarrhea?

-Most of patients with acute diarrhea need no treatment as the condition will clear up with few days.
+Most of the patients with acute diarrhea need no treatment as the condition will clear up with few days.
 The major target in treating acute diarrhea is to rehydrate the body and to compensate for the lost electrolytes.
 Oral hydration is a great option for most cases.

 Many drugs may be used to treat* diarrhea; for example, bismuth subsalicylate.
 Those drugs may decrease* the severity of diarrhea but they don’t induce recovery that’s why they are not routinely used.